 Homes in the 19th Century

-Well off people lived in very comfortable houses in Victorian Times.
+Well off people lived in very comfortable houses in the 19th century.
 (Although their servants lived in cramped quarters, often in the attic).
 For the first time furniture was mass-produced.
 That meant it was cheaper but unfortunately standards of design fell.
 To us middle class 19th century homes would seem overcrowded with furniture, ornaments and nick-knacks.
 However only a small minority could afford this comfortable lifestyle.

 In the early 19th century housing for the poor was often dreadful.
 Often they lived in 'back-to-backs'.
 These were houses of three (or sometimes only two) rooms, one of top of the other.
 The houses were literally back-to-back.
 The back of one house joined onto the back of another and they only had windows on one side.